consumer dispute arbitration in Pittsburgh, Pennsylvania 15281

 Arbitration Battle in Pittsburgh: The Case of the Faulty Furnace

-In the cold winter of January 2023, Sarah Mitchell of Pittsburgh, PA 15281 faced a crisis many homeowners dread—a broken furnace in the dead of winter.
-After a hectic night shivering through freezing temperatures, she contacted WarmCo Heating Solutions, a local HVAC company, to install a new furnace.
+In the cold winter of January 2023, the claimant of Pittsburgh, PA 15281 faced a crisis many homeowners dread—a broken furnace in the dead of winter.
+After a hectic night shivering through freezing temperatures, she contacted WarmCo the claimant, a local HVAC company, to install a new furnace.
 The total cost was $5,600, which Sarah paid upfront on January 15, 2023, trusting their promise of a next-day installation and a one-year warranty.
-Unfortunately, the installation was delayed twice, first due to scheduling conflicts, then because of a “supply delay,” pushing the date to February 5.
+Unfortunately, the installation was delayed twice, first due to scheduling conflicts, then because of a supply delay,” pushing the date to February 5.
 When the technician finally came, he completed the installation but left without fully testing the system.
 Within a week, uneven heating and strange noises emerged.
 On February 15, after another service call, the technician admitted a faulty blower motor was likely the cause—a component WarmCo claimed was covered by the warranty.
 Sarah expected a quick replacement, but weeks passed without resolution.
 Emails were ignored, phone calls went unanswered, and the promised repair dates kept slipping.
 By March 20, Sarah confronted WarmCo demanding a full refund, citing breach of contract.
 WarmCo refused, claiming the warranty covered repairs, not refunds.
 Frustrated and running out of heat credits from city assistance, Sarah decided to file a consumer dispute arbitration through the Better Business Bureau’s arbitration service in Pittsburgh.
 The arbitration hearing was held on April 25, 2023, before retired judge Helen Carmichael.
 Sarah was represented by a consumer rights advocate, while WarmCo sent their service manager, Tom Reynolds, with all installation and repair logs.
 Over two hours, both parties shared documents and testimonies.
 Sarah presented detailed timelines, receipts, and a certified HVAC technician’s second opinion stating the furnace was improperly installed, voiding the warranty.
-WarmCo argued the delays were unavoidable and claimed repairs were covered within their policy.
-Judge Carmichael found WarmCo’s failure to promptly fix critical heating issues and lack of clear communication unacceptable under Pennsylvania consumer protection laws.
+WarmCo argued the delays were unavoidable and claimed repairs were covered within their policy. the claimant found WarmCo’s failure to promptly fix critical heating issues and lack of clear communication unacceptable under Pennsylvania consumer protection laws.
 She ruled in favor of Sarah, ordering WarmCo to refund $5,600 fully within 30 days and pay an additional $600 for Sarah’s out-of-pocket expenses for temporary heaters and emergency repairs.
 On May 15, 2023, Sarah received the full refund along with a check for $600.
 The furnace issue was finally resolved when Sarah hired a licensed HVAC company outside WarmCo.
 The arbitration case not only gave Sarah financial relief but highlighted the importance of perseverance and understanding consumer rights in Pittsburgh’s often harsh winters.
 This case serves as a reminder: when faced with unresponsive companies, arbitration can be a powerful tool, offering a fair, local venue to resolve disputes—especially when warmth and peace of mind are on the line.

 Tracy